 In July 2005, Congress passed federal legislation that established a National Safe Routes to School program to improve safety on walking and bicycling routes to school and to encourage children and families to travel between home and school using these modes.
 The program, which was signed into law in August 2005, dedicated a total of $612 million towards SRTS from 2005 to 2009.
 The Federal Highway Administration administered the Safe Routes to School program funds and provided guidance and regulations about SRTS programs.
 Federal SRTS funds were distributed to states based on student enrollment, with no state receiving less than $1 million per year.
 SRTS funds could be used for both infrastructure projects and non-infrastructure activities.
 The legislation also required each state to have a Safe Routes to School Coordinator to serve as a central point of contact for the state.

 Safe Routes to School programs operate in all 50 states and D.C.
 Children benefiting from SRTS funds live in urban, rural and suburban communities representing varying income levels and a range of walking and bicycling conditions.
 With legislative extensions, the Federal Safe Routes to School Program has apportioned nearly $1.15 billion to states as of September 30, 2012.
-These funds have benefited or will benefit more than 13,000 schools.
+These funds have benefited or will benefit close to 15,000 schools.